 This page has an average rating of %r out of 5 stars based on a total of %t ratings

-Created on 18.03.2020
+Created on 17.11.2023

-Should I invest anti-cyclically now?
+Should I invest anti-cyclically?

-Is anti-cyclical investment the right option for me?
+Is anticyclical investment the right option for me?

-Although poor economic conditions and stock market corrections often unsettle investors, they can also present opportunities, particularly if you start investing at a low point and prices then climb again.
+Although poor economic conditions and stock market corrections often unsettle investors, they can also present opportunities to invest money, particularly if you start investing at a low point and prices then climb again.
 It’s obviously very difficult to catch the “right time”.
-Nobody knows exactly when the low point has been reached and when prices will start rising again.
-Some investors are willing to buy securities during periods of stock market correction, consciously running the risk that their value could continue to fall or be completely wiped out.
+Nobody knows exactly when the low point will be reached and when prices will rise again, and it is simply impossible to accurately predict future developments on the financial markets.
+Some investors are willing to buy securities during periods of stock market correction, consciously running the risk that their value could continue to fall or be completely lost.
 Others fear further downswings and prefer to offload securities.
-Be aware of this and consider whether anti-cyclical investment is consistent with your investment strategy.
-Your advisor would be pleased to help you assess your options.

-It is vital that anti-cyclical investors are able to keep a cool head.
-They must not start to panic if prices continue to drop instead of climbing as anticipated – and if the rest of the world seems to be pursuing a different strategy from theirs.
+As an anticyclical investor, it is particularly important to remain calm and level-headed.
+You must not start to panic if prices continue to drop instead of climbing as anticipated – even if the rest of the world seems to be pursuing a different strategy from yours.
 Emotional and knee-jerk reactions must be avoided and the defined strategy always kept in mind.
-As is so often the case, the key factors here are a diversified portfolio – which enables you to offset losses in particular sectors, currencies or regions somewhat – and a long-term investment horizon.
-This allows you to manage the risk assumed and to make the most of every situation on the stock market.

 This page has an average rating of %r out of 5 stars based on a total of %t ratings